danfuzz/samizdat/blur/README.md

   semantics defined above.

 * `copy --out-dir=<dir> [--in-dir=<dir>] [--chmod=<mode>] [--] <name> ...`
-  &mdash; Copies files from a tree rooted in the indicated `from-dir` to a tree rooted in the indicated `out-dir` (which must be specified).
+  &mdash; Copies files from a tree rooted in the indicated `in-dir` to a tree rooted in the indicated `out-dir` (which must be specified).
 Each of the `<name>`s must be a relative path within the directories.
 And each file copy operation is represented by its own rule.
-If `--chmod` is specified, each target is `chmod`ed to the indicated `mode`.
+If `--chmod` is specified, each target is `chmod`ed to the indicated `mode` once copied.

 * `mkdir <name> ...` &mdash; Makes directories with the given names.
 Each directory creation is its own rule.